EvaZavec/Zaporedja_programiranje2/README.md

 ```bash
 cargo run -- <REGISTRY_IP> <GENERATOR_IP> <PORT> TODO
 ```
 When the generator starts, it automatically registers itself with the central registry using the specified IP and port.
-To handle composition requests, it can efficiently fetch sub-sequences from other registered generators.
+When they are not given, the default values '`0.0.0.0` and `9000` are used.

+The generator can answer the following `GET` and `POST` requests:
+- `GET /ping/`: It returns information about the generator, that were given in registration.
+- `GET /sequence/`: It provides information about sequences available on this generator.
+- `POST /sequence/<seq-name>/`: It returns the elements of `<seq-name>`with given arguments and within given range.
+If sequence uses other sequences, they can be requested from other available generators.

 ## Available Sequences
-Below are listed and described the implemented sequences, including the number of parameters and the sequences required for their formation:
+Below are listed and described the implemented sequences, including the number of parameters and sequences required for their formation:

 ### Arithmetic sequence